 Financial Aid

 The primary purpose of the financial aid program at Huntington is to provide assistance to students who can benefit from further education but who cannot afford to do so without such assistance.
-The financial aid awards may be based on financial needs as determined by the Free Application for Federal Student Aid (FAFSA) or merit which encompasses academic success, athletic performance, various departmental awards and affiliation with key associations.
+The financial aid awards may be based on financial need as determined by the Free Application for Federal Student Aid (FAFSA) or merit which encompasses academic success, athletic performance, various departmental awards and affiliation with key associations.
 Students receiving financial aid are expected to uphold the ideals of the University as a condition of their awards.
 Students who are placed on disciplinary probation or academic probation may have their aid reduced or withdrawn by action of the financial aid committee.

 Parents of dependent students are expected to contribute according to their means, taking into account their income, assets, number of dependents and other relevant information.
 Students themselves are expected to contribute from their own assets and earnings, including appropriate borrowing against future earnings.
 The investment that one makes in one’s own education or in one’s children’s education often is made sacrificially.
 The financial aid program is designed to help share the burden after other resources have been drawn upon.